 Whatever approach is chosen, those living with MS are the ones who make the decision.

-Community support groups like the Multiple Sclerosis Society of Canada (MSSC) provide services to people with MS and their families and fund research to find the cause and cure for this disease.
+Organizations such as the Multiple Sclerosis Society of Canada (MSSC) provide services to people with MS and their families and fund research to find the cause and cure for this disease.

 – Talking to a doctor